Top 10 Colorful Flowers Hummingbirds Love

 Size: 1 to 4 feet tall and wide

 For a surefire way to attract hummingbirds, grow bee balm.
-Whether you choose natives or cultivated varieties, the birds can’t resist the nectar-rich blooms.
+Whether you choose natives or cultiovated varieties, the birds can’t resist the nectar-rich blooms.
 Bee balm needs sun, moist soil, and plenty of air circulation to ward off powdery mildew.

 Why we love it: After the tubular pink, red, white or violet flowers fade, the round seed heads add beauty in fall and winter and may self-sow.
 Check out the top annual flowers that attract hummingbirds.

 Penstemon species, Zones 3 to 9